tarek-alliani/Dr.Health/README.md

 ### Multi-language support

 ## License
-This project is licensed under the MIT License.
-See LICENSE for details.
+This project is licensed under ALPHA.DEV License.
+But U Can Download It Btw (Look At My Other Repos hehe).